-The first thing to consider is enlisting someone to help you keep everything straight and to help with logistics, such as transportation and meals.
-The primary caregiver for young adults tends to be a parent or a spouse, but could be anyone who is dedicated to supporting you emotionally and helping you stay on task with all the things you have to manage.
+The first thing to consider is enlisting someone to help you keep everything straight and to help with logistics, such as transportation to get to appointments.
+The primary caregiver for young adults tends to be a parent or a spouse, but it could be anyone who is dedicated to supporting you emotionally and helping you stay on task with all the things you have to manage.